Cleveleys: Transport

-Cleveleys is served by Blackpool Transport, who operate to Blackpool town centre, Mereside, Lytham, Bispham and Fleetwood, by Stagecoach North West, Cumfybus and Classic Bus Northwest, via the bus station.
+Cleveleys is served by Blackpool Transport, which operates to Blackpool town centre, Mereside, Lytham, Bispham and Fleetwood, by Stagecoach North West, Cumfybus and Classic Bus Northwest, via Cleveleys bus station.

 Cleveleys is on the Blackpool Tramway.
 The tramway runs from Starr Gate in Blackpool to Fleetwood via Bispham and Cleveleys.
 There are five tram stops in the area, between the stops of Rossall School (Southern Fleetwood) and Little Bispham (Northern edge of Blackpool).

 The nearest railway station to Cleveleys is Poulton-le-Fylde, 3.5 mi away.

+Media

+Local television news programmes are provided by BBC North West and ITV Granada.
+The local television station That's Lancashire also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.